thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

     <drawable name="search_background">@drawable/bg_gradient_search</drawable>
     ```

-## Change the Visual Properties in the "Full Browse" Homepage Layout
+## Change the Visual Properties in the "Full Browse" Homepage Layout (Optional)

 The full browse layout shows a left sidebar navigation.
 You can customize the color of the sidebar and the category titles that appear there.